 A student must take four elective courses (twelve hours) which involve the areas related to data, or are directly applicable to the student's dissertation research.
 Up to three courses (nine hours) may be taken from other departments at the University of Utah.
 All elective courses on the Program of Study must be taught at the graduate level.
 For those classes taken within the School of Computing, the students needs to take 6000 level courses and above when available/appropriate.
 In addition to the following electives, other 6000 level and above classes taught by track faculty are also typically allowed as electives.
 All courses taken by a track student to fulfill the elective requirements must be approved by the student's committee and the track director.

 ELECTIVES

-Three courses from the following list are required: (or CS 6140/CS 6350 if not counted above, or appropriate classes by track faculty)
+Three courses from the following list are required: (or CS 6140/CS 6350 if not counted above.)
+Students may also substitute most graduate courses taught by track faculty.

 ALGORITHMICS